 Check your passport and travel documents before you travel

 If you are visiting Burundi, your passport should be valid for the proposed duration of your stay.
 No additional period of validity beyond this is needed.

-You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.
+Check with your travel provider to make sure your passport and other travel documents meet their requirements.

-For further information on visas, contact the Burundi Embassy in London or the Burundian Embassy in Kigali (telephone: +250 575512, fax: +250 576418) if you are travelling from Rwanda.
+Visitors to Burundi must get a visa to enter.
+All visitors can obtain their visa (business or tourist) on arrival at Bujumbura Airport, and any land or maritime entry points.
+A month-long visa costs $90 and a 3 day-long visa costs $40.For further information on visas, contact the Burundi Embassy in London or the Burundian Embassy in Kigali (telephone: +250 252 575512, fax: +250 576418) if you are travelling from Rwanda.

 Carry a photocopy of your passport and visa at all times.